Erika Meitner

 “Erika Meitner…taps into national conversations on topics including motherhood, infertility, terrorism, Judaism, school shootings, the 2016 election, and race.
 The poems feel straightforward in a way that adds to their urgency. ” —Jewish Book Council

-Poet and writer Erika Meitner is the author of five books of poems and winner of the 2018 National Jewish Book Award for Poetry.
-Born and raised in Queens and Long Island, NY, Meitner is a first-generation American: her father is from Haifa, Israel; her mother was born in a refugee camp in Stuttgart, Germany, which is where her maternal grandparents settled after surviving Auschwitz, Ravensbruck, and Mauthausen concentration camps.
-In a conversation with Rachel Zucker in Commonplace, Meitner explains that much of her work arises from a commitment to writing accurately and respectfully about the small town in which she lives, and the challenges of writing as an engaged member of her community while being an othered outsider, a poet, a Jew, and the white mother of a black son.
+Poet and writer Erika Meitner is the author of six books of poems and winner of the 2018 National Jewish Book Award for Poetry.
+Born and raised in New York, Meitner is a first-generation American, the daughter of a refugee and an immigrant, and “3G”—the granddaughter of Holocaust survivors.
+In a conversation with Rachel Zucker in Commonplace, Meitner explains that much of her work arose from a commitment to writing accurately and respectfully about the small Appalachian town in which she lived for 15 years, and the challenges of writing as an engaged member of her community while being an othered outsider, a poet, a Jew, and the white mother of a Black son.

 Short Bio